-Joe Lala worked in a variety of genres and built up a diverse and reputable career.
-Lala's acting career began mostly with his roles in various films, such as the Peter Frampton musical "Sgt.
-Pepper's Lonely Hearts Club Band" (1978), "Havana" (1990) and the action film "On Deadly Ground" (1994) with Steven Seagal.
-He also starred in the TV movies "The Take" (1989-1990) and "Past Tense" (1993-94).
-Lala worked in television around the start of his acting career with a role on "Knight & Daye" (1988-89).
-Lala continued to lend his vocal talents for roles in films like the thrilling adaptation "Mimic" (1997) with Mira Sorvino throughout the nineties.
-In addition to his voice work, he appeared on camera in "Zooman" (1994-95).
-He also worked in television during these years, including a part on "American Family" (2001-04).
-He also was featured in the TV movies "Demolition University" (1998-99) and "Ali: An American Hero" (1999-2000).
-He also lent his distinctive voice to the Haley Joel Osment animated sequel "The Hunchback of Notre Dame II" (2002).
-Lala last acted in "El Cantante" (2007) with Marc Anthony.
+Joe Lala was an actor who had a successful Hollywood career.
+Lala started off his acting career mostly in film roles, appearing in the musical "Sgt.
+Pepper's Lonely Hearts Club Band" (1978) with Peter Frampton, the Robert Redford drama "Havana" (1990) and the action flick "On Deadly Ground" (1994) with Steven Seagal.
+He also starred in the TV movies "The Take" (USA, 1989-1990) and "Past Tense" (Showtime, 1993-94).
+He worked in series television while getting his start in acting, including a part on "Knight & Daye" (NBC, 1988-89).
+Lala continued to lend his vocal talents for roles in films like the Mira Sorvino thrilling adaptation "Mimic" (1997). throughout the ninetiesIn addition to his voice work, he appeared on camera in "Zooman" (Showtime, 1994-95).
+He also worked in television during these years, including a part on "American Family" (PBS, 2001-04).
+He also was featured in the TV movies "Demolition University" (Showtime, 1998-99) and "Ali: An American Hero" (Fox, 1999-2000).
+He also lent his distinctive voice to "The Hunchback of Notre Dame II" (2002).
+Lala most recently acted in "El Cantante" (2007) with Marc Anthony.